jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 #### Lightbulb & SmartPlug

 The remaining Devices only require the basic Device Functionality but have been given their own ViewBuilders for easy of future development.
-Dimmers or Meters come to mind.
+Dimmers or Meters come to mind

 ### Changes from Assignment#3